How to register facilities and products, and how to update registrations

 - Guidance for Industry: Registration and Product Listing for Owners and Operators of Domestic Tobacco Product Establishments

 FDA strongly encourages electronic submission.
-For electronic submission of such information, FDA utilizes the FDA Unified Registration and Listing System (FURLS)
+For electronic submission of such information, FDA utilizes the Tobacco Registration and Product Listing Module - Next Generation (TRLM NG).

 Alternatively, you may use Form FDA 3741 for Establishment Registration and Product Listing.
 Persons with disabilities having problems accessing the above pdf file may call 1-877-CTP-1373 for assistance.